 ThinkFun Cat Crimes Brain Game

-The ThinkFun Cat Crimes Brain Game and Brainteaser is designed for only one player, but you and your child could work on the solutions together or take turns.
+The ThinkFun Cat Crimes Brain Game is designed for only one player, but you and your child could work on the solutions together or take turns.
 Or it can be played completely solo, which is a nice option to have as well.

 This game includes 40 logic challenges for the player to solve, from beginner to expert.
 You attempt to figure out which cat committed the crime in the challenge you are working on.